Shippable/docs/sources/platform/workflow/state/overview.md

 <img src="/images/platform/workflow/key-value-state.png" alt="DevOps tools exchanging information">

+For an example, check out our tutorial on [Writing key-values to an OUT resource](/platform/tutorial/workflow/writing-keyvalues-to-output-resource/)

 ### File-based state

 File-based state is available only in jobs and using the central state resource described in the next bullet.
 Files up to 1MB can be stored for every version, i.e. run, of a job.
 Every subsequent job that has this as an input has access to those files.
 This makes it easy to transfer stateful data from one job to another.